Skip to content

 • Add indexes on large tables

-• Perform large SELECT queries with complex JOINs, GROUP BY, or ORDER BY clauses
+• Perform large SELECT queries with complex JOINs, GROUP BY, or ORDER BY clauses.

-Check temporary file size
+Check the temporary file size

-Turn on the log_temp_files parameter on the Aurora PostgreSQL-Compatible DB instance.
-This parameter logs the use of temporary files that are larger than the number of specified kilobytes.
-After this parameter is turned on, a log entry is made for each temporary file when the file is deleted.
+The log_temp_files parameter logs each temporary file that's larger than the number of specified kilobytes.
 A value of 0 logs all temporary file information.
 A positive value logs only the files that are larger than or equal to the specified number of kilobytes.
 The default value is -1, which turns off temporary file logging.
+When you turn on the log_temp_files parameter, it can cause excessive logging on the Aurora PostgreSQL-Compatible DB instance.

-Note: When you turn on the log_temp_files parameter, it can cause excessive logging on the Aurora PostgreSQL-Compatible DB instance.
 It's a best practice to check the size of the Aurora PostgreSQL-Compatible log files before you turn on log_temp_files.
-If log files consume the maximum space for the local storage, then reduce the value of rds.log_retention to reclaim space.
+If the log files consume the maximum space for the local storage, then reduce the value of rds.log_retention to reclaim space.
 The default value for rds.log_retention is 3 days.

 maxiops=> select datname, temp_files , pg_size_pretty(temp_bytes) as temp_file_size FROM pg_stat_database order by temp_bytes desc;

-If you use Aurora PostgreSQL-Compatible 10 or newer, then you can monitor temp_bytes and temp_files with Performance Insights.
-You can also use Performance Insights to monitor Amazon Relational Database Service (Amazon RDS) for PostgreSQL.
-Performance Insights provide native counters for your DB engine's internal metrics, in addition to wait events.
-For more information, see Native counters for Amazon RDS for PostgreSQL.
+If you use Aurora PostgreSQL-Compatible 10 or later, then you can monitor temp_bytes and temp_files with Performance Insights.
+Performance Insights provide native counters for your DB engine's internal metrics and wait events.
+You can also turn on Performance Insights and use Database Insights to monitor the database logs.

-Check temporary tables
+Check the temporary table size

-maxiops=> SELECTn.nspname as SchemaName
+maxiops=> SELECT n.nspname as SchemaName

 ,c.relname as RelationName